miguel93041/electricURL-urlshortener/README.md

 ## QR Code Generation
 The QR code generation feature has been implemented as optional, allowing users to choose whether to generate a QR code when shortening a URL or uploading a CSV file.

+The behaviour is:
-When a user shortens a URL via `POST /api/link` requesting a QR code, the response includes the shortened URL and a link to the QR code image.
-Additionally, when a CSV file is uploaded via `POST /api/upload-csv` requesting a QR code, the processed response CSV includes both the shortened URLs and links to the corresponding QR codes.
+1. The user creates a short URL with POST /api/link and receives a response with the shortened URL and the link to the QR code image if the user requested it.
+2. The user can access the QR code image using the provided link.
+3. The QR code image must contain the shortened URL.

 ### Tests
+The existing tests have been readjusted to pass.

-New tests implemented
+New tests implemented:
+- UrlShortenerControllerTest
+  - creates returns bad request if the URL is invalid with QR request
+  - creates returns a basic redirect with QR requested if it can compute a hash
+- IntegrationTests
+  - creates with QR requested returns bad request if it can't compute a hash
+  - creates returns a basic redirect with QR requested if it can compute a hash

 ## Browser and Platform Identification
 Analytics functionality has been added to provide insights into the usage of shortened URLs.
 A new endpoint `GET /api/analytics` allows users to retrieve aggregated analytics data based on specified parameters, including: